Which of the following is a bacterial disease that can result from sewage exposure?

 Prepare for the HT A School CHT Test.
 Master key concepts with flashcards and multiple choice questions with hints and explanations.
 Be exam-ready!

-In contrast, Hepatitis A, Norovirus, and COVID-19 are not classified as bacterial diseases.
-Hepatitis A is a viral liver infection that can also be transmitted through contaminated food and water, but it is not bacterial.
-Norovirus is another viral pathogen that spreads primarily through contaminated food, surfaces, or close contact with infected individuals.
-COVID-19, caused by the SARS-CoV-2 virus, is a respiratory illness transmitted mainly through respiratory droplets, not sewage.
-Therefore, typhoid fever is the only option among the choices provided that is directly associated with bacterial infection arising from sewage exposure.
+In contrast, the other options provided are caused by either viruses or different pathogens.
+Hepatitis A is a viral infection that can also be transmitted through the fecal-oral route but is not bacterial.
+Norovirus is another viral agent known for causing gastroenteritis, typically spread through contaminated food or surfaces but not specifically linked to sewage exposure as a bacterial disease.
+COVID-19, caused by the SARS-CoV-2 virus, primarily spreads through respiratory droplets, not through sewage.
+Therefore, typhoid fever stands out as the option directly related to bacterial disease from sewage exposure.

 Subscribe